polydawn/hitch/doc/commands.md

 `hitch show` commands dump json of all object info under your request.

-- `hitch show someproject` dumps the top-level project name, release keys, and description, *all* the releases, all the metadata for each release, and all the release wares and their labels.
+- `hitch show someproject` dumps the top-level project name, release keys, and description, *all* the releases, all the metadata for each release, and all the release items: the wareIDs and their labels.
 - `hitch show someproject:somerelease` dumps the information for the named release: all the metadata, and all the wares and their labels in that release.
-- `hitch show someproject:somerelease:somelabel` emits a single string: the WareID for that specific item.
+- `hitch show someproject:somerelease:someitem` emits a single string: the WareID with for that specific label.

 The `hitch show-latest` command will behave as per the second or third forms of `hitch show`, but selecting the latest release in the named project catalog.
 (Be careful using this command: it is for convenience and debugging; if you can specify your desired versions in any better way than this, please do so!)